oracle-livelabs/security/oracle-universal-authenticator/prepare-for-oua/prepare-for-oua.md

       <PUBLIC_IP>    oiri.oracledemo.com grafana.oracledemo.com prometheus.oracledemo.com oap.oracledemo.com oudsm.oracledemo.com ade.oracledemo.com demodb.oracledemo.com
     ```

-    Note: PUBLIC_IP is the public IP address of the compute instance noted in **Lab 3 -> Task 1**.
+    Note: PUBLIC_IP is the public IP address of the compute instance noted in **Lab 2 -> Task 1**.
 In Windows, you need to split the hostname entries in two lines due to a length limitation.

     Click on the Save icon, then close File Explorer (click in the Task icon, located at the bottom of the black bar right to the emulator window).
-This will minimize the File Explorer window, you can close it by clicking in the X icon.
+This will minimize the File Explorer window, you can close it by clicking the X icon.
     Within Android, click in the Oracle Mobile Authenticator (OMA) application (lock icon).
 You will need OMA later (use case 4) to register OUA demo users.

 ## Task 2: Join Demo Windows Image to Entra ID Domain